Welcome to today's edition of the Rush 24-7 podcast.

 And none of this was supposed to happen.

-You're last Monday, October 22nd, on this program, I said to you, what's the old conventional wisdom?
+Last Monday, October 22nd, on this program, I said to you, what's the old conventional wisdom?

 An incumbent that can't reach 50% is in trouble.

-F. Chuck Todd said on Meet the Press, well, yes, it's 47% uh for Obama in our poll today.
+And you heard F. Chuck Todd say on Meet the Press yesterday, it's been two Sundays ago, eight days ago, F. Chuck Todd said on Meet the Press, well, yes, it's 47% for Obama in our poll today.

 If this were a week before the election, I'd be really concerned, David, speaking to David Gregory.

-So eight days ago, when Obama's at 47% and down three in the NBC Wall Street Journal poll, Gregory is on, or F. Chuck Todd is on um Meet the Press.
+So eight days ago, when Obama's at 47% and down three in the NBC Wall Street Journal poll, Gregory is on, or F. Chuck Todd is on Meet the Press.

 Well, it's that way a week from now.